TDCJ Officiant Wendy Wortham Work, Travel, Transportation, Tantrums & Tiaras…

-Since the trademark was approved for Jo Anne a just a few days ago, my competitor aka Jo Anne cannot stop talking about me or stalking me.
+The trademark was approved for Jo Anne a just a few days ago, my competitor aka Jo Anne cannot stop talking about me or stalking me.
 But, everyone is listening including prospective new bookings.
-While she’s busy talking I’m busy working.
+While Jo Anne is busy talking I’m busy working.
 I don’t care about that trademark and gave it up knowingly, willingly and intentionally.

 Trademarks don’t earn you business.
 Only you can do that.
 Limiting myself and my staff to Texas?
 NEVER.
 We travel baby.

 The inept trademark attorney I had hired to file the trademark was a blessing in disguise.
 How so?
 The name would have “put me in a box of only performing prison weddings in Texas” but, fate and my ability to overcome obstacles along with a dash of divine intervention and entrepreneurship are why and how I didn’t care about a trademark or a name that would have effectively limited our audience and subsequently, our services to Texas.

 I effectively threw that “geographically limiting” Prison trademark idea straight into the trash instead.

 Prison weddings occur even in other countries, I love to travel and I love to meet new friends.
 Worldwide prison weddings?
 Count me and my Texas Twins Events Team in.
 We will see ya all at the prison!